Stirling

-Stirling (/ˈstɜɹlɪŋ/; Stirlin; Sruighlea /gd/) is a city in central Scotland, 26 mi northeast of Glasgow and 37 mi north-west of Edinburgh.
+Stirling (Note: /ˈstɜɹlɪŋ/; Stirlin; Sruighlea /gd/) is a city in central Scotland, 26 mi north-east of Glasgow and 37 mi north-west of Edinburgh.
 The city is surrounded by rich farmland and had a royal citadel, the medieval old town with its merchants and tradesmen, the Old Bridge and the port are all linked in to its history.
 Situated on the River Forth, Stirling is the administrative centre for the Stirling council area, and is traditionally the county town and historic county of Stirlingshire.
 Stirling's key position as the lowest bridging point of the River Forth before it broadens towards the Firth of Forth made it a focal point for travel north or south.
 It has been said that "Stirling, like a huge brooch clasps Highlands and Lowlands together".
 The city's status as "Gateway to the Highlands" also historically lent it great strategic importance—the credo "he who holds Stirling, holds Scotland" is sometimes attributed to Robert the Bruce.

 When Stirling was temporarily under Anglo-Saxon sway, according to a 9th-century legend, it was attacked by Danish invaders.
 The sound of a wolf roused a sentry, however, who alerted his garrison, which forced a Viking retreat.
 This led to the wolf being adopted as a symbol of the town as is shown on the 1511 Stirling Jug.
 The area is today known as Wolfcraig.
 Even today the wolf appears with a goshawk on the council's coat of arms along with the recently chosen motto: "Steadfast as the Rock".

 Once the capital of Scotland, Stirling is visually dominated by Stirling Castle.
 Stirling also has a medieval parish church, the Church of the Holy Rude, where, on 29 July 1567, the infant James VI was anointed King of Scots by Adam Bothwell, the Bishop of Orkney, with the service concluding after a sermon by John Knox.
 The poet King was educated by George Buchanan and grew up in Stirling.
 He was later also crowned King of England and Ireland on 25 July 1603, bringing closer the countries of the United Kingdom.
 Modern Stirling is a centre for local government, higher education, tourism, retail, and industry.
-The mid-2012 census estimate for the population of the city is 36,440; the wider Stirling council area has a population of about 93,750.
+The 2022 census for the population of the city is 38,587; the wider Stirling council area has a population of about 93,750.

 One of the principal royal strongholds of the Kingdom of Scotland, Stirling was created a royal burgh by David I between 1124 and 1127.
 In 2002, as part of the Golden Jubilee celebrations, Stirling was granted city status.
 In the run up to 2024, it was decided to celebrate Stirling's 900th anniversary at the earliest point it could have happened, the coronation of David I.